softsun-cz/token-airdrop/README.md

-# Token, Presale, Airdrop and Pool Smart contract
+# Token, Presale, Airdrop and Pool - smart contracts and website

 1. Edit .secret and put there a wallet mnemonic phrase (24 words) - you need to have some gas on it
 2. Register on polygonscan.com, bscscan.com and create a new API keys